Fed: Rate hikes could worsen situation for US companies - Breaking Latest News

 Fed Chair Jerome Powell and his colleagues refrained from raising interest rates this month.
 The backdrop is cooling inflation and emerging cracks in sectors such as banking and commercial real estate.
 However, the Fed has signaled that it could raise rates a few more times in the coming months.

-The prospect of more interest rate hikes has some investors concerned that the Fed is overshooting its fight against inflation and the economy unnecessarily into a recession could fall.
+The prospect of more rate hikes has some investors worried that the Fed is overshooting its mark on inflation and the economy unnecessarily into a recession could fall.

 Read the original article English here.